Gray gets 2nd major league win, Nationals beat Rockies 5-4

-DENVER (AP) — Josiah Gray pitched into the sixth inning to earn his second career win and the Washington Nationals beat the Colorado Rockies 5-4 on Monday night.
+DENVER (AP) — Josiah Gray pitched into the sixth inning to earn his second career win, and the Washington Nationals beat the Colorado Rockies 5-4 on Monday night.

 Luis García hit a two-run single and Alcides Escobar had three hits for the Nationals.